-The table below summarizes the total compensation of each of the named executives received or awarded for the years ended December 31, 2015, 2016 and 2017.
-In 2017, all of the named executives have a dual role for ATCO and for Canadian Utilities, our subsidiary company.
-The exceptions are Dennis A. DeChamplain (for the portion of the year where he was in the Senior Financial Officer role) and George J. Lidgett and Wayne K. Stensby.
+The table below summarizes the total compensation of each of the named executives received or awarded for the years ended December 31, 2016, 2017 and 2018.
+In 2018, all of the named executives have a dual role for ATCO and for Canadian Utilities, our subsidiary company.
+The exceptions are Mr. Stensby and Mr. Lidgett.
 The table below shows how the compensation expense for executives with dual roles has been shared over the past three years.